Funding to help schools and councils close the attainment gap is the focus of a new Scottish Parliament inquiry.

 The twin stresses of the COVID-19 pandemic and the significant turbulence in the UK energy market must be tackled to address fuel poverty according to a letter issued today by the Scottish Parliament’s Social Justice and Social Security Committee.

-An inquiry into the future of funding for the arts in Scotland has been launched today by MSPs on the Culture, Tourism, Europe and External Relations Committee.
+An inquiry into the cause of increased excess deaths in Scotland since the start of the pandemic has been launched by the COVID-19 Recovery Committee.